lzy3691101/final_project/README.md

    - Performance evaluation (compared to original success metrics)
    - Impact of findings and any recommendations
    - Suggestions for implementation or next steps
- 4. *Optional:* Create / host an interactive demo of your model in action!
+ 4. *Optional:* Create / host an interactive demo of your model!

  ---